Charles Deville Wells

 Just Plain Lucky

-Then there are the characters like Balvinder Sambhi who claimed to have won £28,000 on the tables over 2 months before getting banned from the casinos.
+Then there are the characters like Balvinder Sambhi who claimed to have achieved a biggest roulette win of £28,000 on the tables over 2 months before getting banned from the casinos.
 But then you have to take into account that he is trying to promote his book off the back of that!